rsyncOSX/mydocsy/content/en/docs/_index.md

 ```

 If installed via Homebrew, the SHA-256 hash is automatically verified.
 For downloads from GitHub, please verify the SHA-256 hash manually.

-#### Getting Started

-For instructions on how to begin using RsyncUI, refer to the *Getting started* section.
-If you are unfamiliar with RsyncUI and the command-line tool `rsync`, it is recommended to start with the default settings and gain a fundamental understanding of RsyncUI before modifying parameters and exploring Deep links and embedded widgets.